-Optional.
-Must be in a json string loadable by python.
-Changes specified sym link file roots in mapfile to actual file roots like so: {"/symlink/dir": "/actual/path"}
+- Optional.
+Must be in yaml dictionary format.
+Changes specified sym link file roots in mapfile to actual file roots like so: /symlink/dir: "/actual/path"

-• cert
+cert

 - Required, unless running in --no-auth mode.
 This is the full path to the certificate file used for publishing.
 Default assumes a file "cert.pem" in your current directory.
 Replace to override.